 - 1. Continued to upgrade Denbigh software to provide more information and student details.
 This is an ongoing process as software updates are introduced that best suit MGS's needs.
-This was monitored in 2020 and will continue into 2021. - 2.
-Additional software installed to computers in the Computer Lab to enable the school to transition to online teaching and learning through the use of the Microsoft Teams portal and this will continue in 2021 as course offerings are extended. - 3.
+This was monitored in 2021 and will continue into 2022 but other software Administration Systems will be explored in 2022. - 2.
+Additional software installed to computers in the Computer Lab to enable the school to use the Microsoft Teams portal and new educational programmes and video.
+This will continue in 2022 as course offerings are extended. - 3.
 Upgraded software to administration computers.
-Improvements continued to be made in 2020 through improved resources and software, but it is an ongoing project and will continue to be monitored in 2020.
+Improvements continued to be made in 2021 through improved resources and software, but it is an ongoing project and will continue to be monitored in 2022.